sychan/kb_sdk_docs/source/references/questions_and_answers.rst

 There are a couple common patterns:

 1) Create multiple functions and do everything inside the implementation file.
-An example of this pattern can be found in the Quast_ app.
+An example of this pattern can be found in the  |Quast_link| app.
 2) Create a utils directory, create a runner or utility class, pass in the configuration file and parameter files to it, and do everything in there.
-An example of this pattern can be found in the FastANI_ app.
+An example of this pattern can be found in the |FastANI_link| app.

 For more complex apps, the second option is preferred, as you can split up functionality into different modules and packages.